-IB exams are more expensive.
-There is a $172 registration fee each year plus a $119 fee per exam.
+IB exams are more expensive for US students than AP exams.
+There is a $119 fee per exam.

 #4: Only IB Requires You to Enroll in Classes

 You can take AP exams without being enrolled in an AP class, but you must be enrolled in an IB class to be able to take an IB exam.
 If you have proficiency in a language that's not offered by your school or you want to self-study for a niche subject such as art history, then the AP program will give you more flexibility.

 AP is a good option for students who like to study on their own.

 Additionally, IB offers higher-level and standard-level courses.
 To get an IB diploma, you have to take at least three higher-level courses.
 AP courses are offered at a single level, though there are certain subjects, such as calculus and physics, that have different course options.

 You can search the AP credit policy of various colleges at the AP college database.
 The IB program doesn't have a similar database, but you can look up the IB credit policy of any college or university by searching "[School Name] IB credit."

 You might be attracted to the IB program's focus on writing and a broad education, or you might think the AP program's flexibility makes it a better choice for you.
 Definitely take these program differences into account as you make your choice.

 But what do colleges think?
 Does one program have a reputation for being more rigorous?